Greensill Capital: Lex Greensill, David Cameron, and the Collapse of Supply Chain Finance

 Who is Sanjeev Gupta?

-Sanjeev Gupta is the owner of the GFG Alliance and Liberty Steel.
+Sanjeev Gupta is the owner of the GFG Alliance.
 He was Greensill’s largest borrower, and the collapse of their relationship was the primary cause of Greensill’s bankruptcy.

 Conclusion: The Danger of 'Future' Value

 The Greensill Capital scandal proved that "Supply Chain Finance" can be easily weaponized to hide systemic debt and fraud.
-It exposed the rot in the relationship between high finance and government and proved that even the most "innovative" fintech is still subject to the basic laws of risk and collateral.
-For investors, the lesson of Greensill is simple: If a high-yield investment is marketed as "safe as cash" but its underlying assets are "future promises," it is not an investment—it is a gamble.
-The $10 billion loss remains a monument to the dangers of financial engineering and the hubris of the "Supply Chain Revolution."
+It proved that if an investment is marketed as "safe as cash" but its underlying assets are "future promises," it is not an investment—it is a gamble.
+The $10 billion loss remains a monument to the dangers of financial engineering and the hubris of the "Fintech Revolution."
+For forensic analysts, the Greensill file is a reminder that in the end, an invoice with no customer is just a piece of paper.

-Keywords: Greensill Capital scandal, Lex Greensill, David Cameron lobbying, supply chain finance fraud, Credit Suisse Greensill loss, GFG Alliance Sanjeev Gupta, future receivables forensic analysis.
+Keywords: Greensill Capital collapse, Lex Greensill scandal, David Cameron Greensill lobbying, supply chain finance fraud, Credit Suisse $10 billion loss, Sanjeev Gupta GFG Alliance, future receivables forensic audit, BaFin Greensill Bank, Tokio Marine insurance scandal, Liberty Steel debt.

 Part of the Corporate Fraud Pillar